dhaya0x44/cowrie-honeypot-elk-lab/README.md

 ---

+## 💼 Professional Relevance

+This project aligns with real-world cybersecurity roles and demonstrates practical experience in:

+- Detection Engineering and log-based threat identification
+- Threat Hunting using attacker behavior patterns
+- Security Monitoring within SOC environments
+- Log ingestion, parsing, and analysis using the ELK Stack

+It showcases the ability to simulate attacks, generate telemetry, and build meaningful detections — skills directly applicable to SOC Analyst and Detection Engineering roles.

+---

 ## 📌 Conclusion

-This project showcases hands-on skills in detection engineering, log analysis, and adversary simulation.
-It reflects real-world SOC operations and demonstrates the ability to detect, analyze, and interpret attacker behavior using industry-standard tools.
+This project demonstrates the end-to-end workflow of modern security operations — from adversary simulation to detection and analysis.

+It highlights the ability to:
+- Generate realistic attack scenarios
+- Capture and centralize security logs
+- Analyze attacker behavior and command activity
+- Build detection logic using industry-standard tools

+Overall, it reflects a strong foundation in practical cybersecurity operations and a readiness to contribute in detection-focused roles.